OFF THE BEATEN PATH

 RASCAL-STYLE

-Meet local woman using backstrap looms to weave traditional textiles known as ikat, and shop for an exquisite hand-made sarong; join the reef fisherman as they set their bomboo traps or free-dive with local children as they fish for the daily catch; enjoy breakfast with a spectacular view of Kawula Island's smoking volcano; take part in an upcoming conservation project to protect the thresher shark - on of the fastest predators in the ocean which can reach speeds over 20mph, and use their immense tails to create undersea shock waves to stun schools of fish during hunting.
+Meet local women using backstrap looms to weave traditional textiles known as ikat, and shop for an exquisite handmade sarong; join the reef fishermen as they set their bamboo traps or free-dive with local children as they fish for the daily catch; enjoy breakfast with a spectacular view of Kawula Island's smoking volcano; take part in an upcoming conservation project to protect the thresher shark—on one of the fastest predators in the ocean, which can reach speeds over 20mph, and use their immense tails to create undersea shock waves to stun schools of fish during hunting.

 WILDLIFE HIGHLIGHT: